Trading up: Construction career fair showcases worth, wages of work in trades

 Olson likes the materials she works with, and the work itself.

-“These are the kind of things that I grew up doing,” said Olson, who is from a small farm outside Orfordville.
+“These are the kind of things that I grew up doing,” said Olson, who grew up on a small farm outside Orfordville.

 Why aren’t more young people going into the trades?